-We expect that significant additional capital will be needed in the future to continue our planned operations.
+We expect that significant additional capital will be needed in the future to continue our planned operations and capital requirements.
+In the long-term, our existing capital resources will not be sufficient to fund our operations until such time as we may be able to generate sufficient revenues to sustain our operations.
+Our primary uses of cash include operating costs such as costs to fund commercial activities for our approved product, DSUVIA.
+Our future capital requirements may vary materially from those currently planned and will depend on many factors (see Operating Capital and Capital Expenditure Requirements for a description of such factors).
+Uses of cash also include our recent acquisition of Lowell, see Note 4.
+"Asset Acquisition" in the accompanying notes to the Condensed Consolidated Financial Statements.
 In order to raise additional funds to support our operations, we may sell additional equity securities, including under the Controlled Equity Offering SM Sales Agreement, or the ATM Agreement, with Cantor Fitzgerald & Co., or Cantor, as agent.
 We may sell common stock, convertible securities, or other equity securities in one or more transactions at prices and in a manner we determine from time to time.
 Selling additional equity securities may result in dilution to our existing stockholders and new investors may be materially diluted by subsequent sales.
-Incurring additional indebtedness, including through the sale of debt securities, would result in increased fixed payment obligations and could also result in additional restrictive covenants, such as limitations on our ability to incur additional debt, limitations on our ability to acquire, sell or license intellectual property rights and other operating restrictions, such as minimum cash balances, that could adversely impact our ability to conduct our business.
-Sales of equity or debt securities may also provide new investors with rights superior to our existing stockholders.
-If we are unable to expand our operations or otherwise capitalize on our business opportunities, our business, financial condition and results of operations could be materially adversely affected, and we may not be able to meet our debt service obligations.
+Incurring additional indebtedness, including through the sale of debt securities, would result in increased fixed payment obligations and could also result in additional restrictive covenants, such as limitations on our ability to incur additional debt, limitations on our ability to acquire, sell or license intellectual property rights and other operating restrictions, such as minimum cash balances, that could adversely impact our ability to expand our operations or otherwise capitalize on our business opportunities, our business, financial condition and results of operations could be materially adversely affected, and we may not be able to meet